Fatah: Establishment

-The Fatah movement was founded in 1959 by members of the Palestinian diaspora, principally by professionals working in the Persian Gulf States who had studied in Cairo or Beirut and had been refugees in Gaza.
-The founders included Yasser Arafat, then head of the General Union of Palestinian Students (GUPS) at Cairo University; Salah Khalaf; Khalil al-Wazir; and Khaled Yashruti, then GUPS head in Beirut.
+The Fatah movement was founded in 1959 by members of the Palestinian diaspora, principally by professionals working in the Persian Gulf States, especially Kuwait (then a British protectorate) where the founders Salah Khalaf, Khalil al-Wazir, and Yasser Arafat resided.
+The founders had studied in Cairo or Beirut and had been refugees in Gaza.
+Salah Khalaf and Khalil al-Wazir were official members of the Muslim Brotherhood.
+Arafat had previously been head of the General Union of Palestinian Students (GUPS) at the Cairo University (1952–1956), whilst another co-founder, Khaled Yashruti, then a 22-year-old student, was the GUPS head in Beirut.
+Upon founding, Arafat summoned Mahmoud Abbas (who was residing in Qatar, then a British protectorate) to join.
+The group of Gulf-based young Palestinian professionals were the core of Fatah in its early days of existence.
 Fatah espoused a Palestinian nationalist ideology in which Palestinian Arabs would be liberated by their own actions.

-1967–93
+Immediately after its establishment the name of the movement was first used in Falastinuna which was the official media organ of Fatah.

+1967–1993

 Fatah became the dominant force in Palestinian politics after the Six-Day War in 1967.

 Fatah joined the Palestine Liberation Organization (PLO) in 1967, and was allocated 33 of 105 seats in the PLO Executive Committee.
-Fatah's Yasser Arafat became Chairman of the PLO in 1969, after the position was ceded to him by Yahya Hammuda.
-According to the BBC, "Mr Arafat took over as chairman of the executive committee of the PLO in 1969, a year that Fatah is recorded to have carried out 2,432 guerrilla attacks on Israel."
+Fatah's Arafat became Chairman of the PLO in 1969, after the position was ceded to him by Yahya Hammuda.
+According to the BBC, "Arafat took over as chairman of the executive committee of the PLO in 1969, a year that Fatah is recorded to have carried out 2,432 guerrilla attacks on Israel."